noise-lab/networking-intro/assignments/3-bgp.md

 ## Overview

 In this assignment, we will learn about how Internet traffic travels between Internet endpoints, or IP addresses.
-There

 ## Background